The following describes the data requirements for Pipes and Open Channels.

 Enter the finish or natural ground elevation at the upstream end of this line.
 This item will be used for design when calculation option “Full Design” is chosen.
 Otherwise this entry is only cosmetic.
 If left blank, the program will draw a dotted line at the “Minimum Depth of Cover” specified on the Ribbon menu Pipe Design tab.
 This input will be filled in automatically and be in a Read-only state when a TIN Surface is present.

-Stormwater Studio strictly follows the calculation methods prescribed by HEC-22, Third Edition, for junction loss calculations.
+In addition to AASHTO, Stormwater Studio offers the calculation methods prescribed by HEC-22, Third Edition, as an option for junction loss calculations.
 Benching is one of the factors and needs to be chosen here.
 Select from the drop-down list box.
 The program will assume the default value of that set in the Ribbon menu Pipe Design tab.

 Outfall (Outfall Lines Only)